The best way to compress images for Websites

 Compression (for both Mac and Windows):

-Tools like TinyPNG and CompressJPEG are your friends.
+• Image compressor tools like TinyPNG , Optimizilla, and Compressor.io are your friends.
 Just upload your resized image, and they'll work their magic to shrink the file size.
-Easy peasy.
+Easy peasy. *Be sure to reality check the post-compression sizes before uploading to your website.

 A Note on File Formats: